jimrains/OpenRIS/measurements/readme.md

 During each stage of the measurements, the Tx antenna remained static whilst the Rx antenna was placed at 3 degree intervals along a semicircle.
 At each Rx location, 11 configurations of the RIS were iterated through.
 This allowed us to extract 11 far-field patterns at each Rx position.
 These configurations were selected to maximise power in 11 different directions (15 to 165 degrees in 15 degree steps).

 Below is a selection of radiation pattern measurements for a single tile.
 The x-axis, $\phi$, corresponds to navigation of the circumference of the semicircle highlighted in gray in the above diagram.
+For the full set of measurements, see the directories [here](./ff_singletile)

 <img src="ff_singletile/tx_135_VV/tx_135_rx_105.png" height="250">
 <img src="ff_singletile/tx_120_VV/tx_120_rx_75.png" height="250">